mbigatti/BMXSwipableCell/README.md

 # BMXSwipableCell

-A custom `UITableViewCell` that supports swipe to reveal, based on [code](https://github.com/TeehanLax/UITableViewCell-Swipe-for-Options) and tutorial by Ash Furrow and other contributors.
-This implementation try to mimic the iOS7 Mail app, including automatic highlight / selection / deselection of rows based on user actions.
+A custom `UITableViewCell` that supports swipe in order to be able to reveal a custom menu of buttons or other views. `BMXSwipableCell` supports:

+- highlight / unhighlight of cells;
+- selection / deselection of cells;
+- normal and edit mode;
+- accessory views.

+It try to mimic the original behaviour of iOS7 Mail App by all aspects.

 ![image](http://f.cl.ly/items/1g1a2K35442l161e2I0Q/demo.gif)